oroinc/documentation/commerce/user_guide_marketing_tools/index.rst

 * :doc:`/user_guide_marketing_tools/automation/email_campaigns`

-You can send an email campaign generated in your Oro application, without involvement of external marketing automation applications.
+You can send an email campaign generated in your Oro application, without the involvement of external marketing automation applications.
 This means that once you have defined the rules for generation of a :ref:`Marketing List <user-guide-marketing-lists>` and have created an :ref:`Email Template <user-guide-email-template>`, you can easily set-up an email campaign, within which all the contacts on the list will receive personalized emails in compliance with the campaign.
 You can then collect statistics for such campaigns and :ref:`create reports <user-guide-reports>`.

 * :doc:`/user_guide_marketing_tools/automation/marketing_campaigns`